George Hedgeland

 George Caleb Hedgeland (1825–1898) was a British designer of stained glass windows in the 19th century.
 He was the son of the architect John Pike Hedgeland and worked from a studio in London in the 1850s.
 His work, which was displayed at the Great Exhibition in 1851, was characterised by the use of bold designs.
-His career was short, as ill-health led to a move to Australia in 1860, where he died.
+His career was short, as ill-health led to a move to Australia in 1860.

+In Australia, Hedgeland worked as a surveyor in New South Wales from 1871.